SHRABAITA/Capstone/README.md

 This project is solely developed by **Shrabaita Bandopadhyay**.
 Feel free to fork the repository and contribute to further enhancements!

 ## 📧 Contact
-For any queries, reach out via [LinkedIn](https://www.linkedin.com/in/your-profile) or email: your-email@example.com.
+For any queries, reach out via [LinkedIn](https://www.linkedin.com/in/shrabaita-bandopadhyay-963a57134/) or email: bshrabaita@gmail.com.

 ---

-✅ **Now your GitHub repository will look professional with this README!** 🎉 Let me know if you'd like any modifications. 🚀